StanislavKozel/Portfolio-1/README.md

 ![Gallery](docs/wireframes/screenshot.gallery.png)
 ![Visit us](docs/wireframes/screenshot.visit.us.png)
 # Features

 ## Existing Features

-## Hero Logo
- - Fixed within the header at the top of every page
-## Navigation bar
+## Logo and Navigation bar
- - featured on every page below header
+ - Featured on every page
- - Including a Home, About us, Our store and Visit us buttons with links to coresponding pages
+ - Navbar including a Home, About us, Our store and Visit us buttons with links to coresponding pages
+ - It allows user to easily navigate the page

 ## Home page
  - webpage includes header with hero logo
  - navigation bar
  - an image of the shop
- - from home page we gain  access to About us page, Store page and Visit us page
+ - from home page we gain access to About us secion, Our Store, and Visit us section

 ## About us
-- webpage includes header with hero logo
- - navigation bar
  - User can find a few words about history of our company, and where it all sterted.
- - link to our gallery
+ - Section Gallery with link to our gallery
- - link to our contact form
+ - Section Contact us with link to our contact form
- - link to our newsletter sign up form

 ## Our store
- - webpage includes header with hero logo
- - navigation bar
- - search bar is below navigation bar for quick find of a desired product
- - webpage includes two different types of product
+ - Webpage includes two different types of product categories.
     - motorcycles
     - clothing

 ## Contact us
 - webpage includes header with hero logo
  - navigation bar
  - webpage includes a two different types of form
    - general enquiry
    - newsletters

 ## gallery
 - webpage includes header with hero logo
  - navigation bar
- - user can view a few photos from inside and outside of the shop
+ - user can view a photos about our shop

 ## Visit us
- - webpage includes header with hero logo
- - navigation bar
+ - opening hours
  - shop adress
  - google map
- - opening hours

 ## Footer
- - a classic footer with links to social media positioned to the right hand side
+ - a classic footer with links to social media positioned to the middle

 # Technology used
 ## Languages
  - HTML5